hauke96/GeoNotes/README.md

 * All sorts of features that will only be used by just a few users but require a lot of work to be implemented
 * iOS and other non-android support

-Try other apps like [StreetComplete](https://github.com/streetcomplete/StreetComplete) if you want to directly interact with OSM-data and osm.org notes directly.
+Try other apps like [StreetComplete](https://github.com/streetcomplete/StreetComplete) if you want to interact with OSM-data and osm.org notes directly.